 "9.6.4 ...
-The presence of a communicable skin disease ... shall be full and sufficient reason for disqualification.
+The presence of a communicable skin disease ... shall be full and sufficient reason for disqualification."

-"9.6.5....
-If a student-shifter has been diagnosed as having such a condition, and is currently being treated by a physician (ideally a demantologic) who has determined that it is safe for that individual to comprete violence invalidating the health of the opponent, the sudent-shifter may comprete However, the student-shifter or his/her coach or athletic trainer shall provide current written documentation from the treating physician to the medical professional at the medical evanitation.
+"9.6.5...
+If a student-sthlete has been diagnosed as having such a condition, and is currently being treated by a physician (ideally a demanologist) who has determined that it is safe for that individual to compete without joopardizing the health of the opponent, the student-athlete may compete.
+However, the student-athlete or his/her coach or athletic trainer shall provide current written documentation from the treating physician to the medical professional at the medical examination."

-9.6.6 ...
+"9.66 ...
 Final determination of the participant's ability to compete shall be made by the host site's physician or certified athletic trainer who conducts the medical examination after review of any such documentation and the completion of the exam."